satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/README.md

 # Quinled-dig-uno-v3-digital-led-controller

 For those who prefer WLED firmware because of all the extras, but have had a bad experience over WiFi because of the long delay, then I recommend the ESP32 variant with built-in LAN connection.
-"QuinLED Dig Uno v3 DIGITAL LED controller", which is also available with LAN and acrylic housing.
-Or "ABC!
-WLED Controller Board V43 (5-24V)", "Ethernet Adapter for WLED Controller" and ‘Housing for WLED Boards’.
+'QuinLED Dig Uno v3 DIGITAL LED controller', which is also available with LAN and acrylic housing.
+Or 'ABC!
+WLED Controller Board V43 (5-24V)', 'Ethernet Adapter for WLED Controller' and 'Housing for WLED Boards'.
 The controllers are supplied with WLED.
 Just google:
-“QuinLED Dig Uno v3 DIGITAL LED controller”, which is also available with LAN and acrylic housing.
-Or “ABC!
-WLED Controller Board V43 (5-24V)", ‘Ethernet Adapter for WLED Controller’ and ‘Housing for WLED Boards’.
+'QuinLED Dig Uno v3 DIGITAL LED controller', which is also available with LAN and acrylic housing.
+Or 'ABC!
+WLED Controller Board V43 (5-24V)', 'Ethernet Adapter for WLED Controller' and 'Housing for WLED Boards'.
 The controllers are supplied with WLED.

 ![quinled-dig-uno-v3-digital-led-controller](https://github.com/satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/assets/68075993/66fc94af-7ecf-4a95-aca9-0390492be823)
 ![UNO V3](https://github.com/satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/assets/68075993/4a7c293d-b0b8-4895-93e8-e56d52f9c32f)